KDE/ki18n/README.md

 # KI18n

+There's two libraries provided, KI18n for Gettext-based text internationalization, and KI18nLocaleData for access to data about countries and timezones.

-KDE Gettext-based UI text internationalization
+## KDE Gettext-based UI text internationalization

-## Introduction
+### Introduction

 KI18n provides functionality for internationalizing user interface text in applications, based on the GNU Gettext translation system.